UiB launches new sustainable ocean research centre

 The University of Bergen has created a new centre to strengthen research on a sustainable ocean and to give scientific advice to authorities and international bodies.

 By establishing the Ocean Sustainability Centre, the University of Bergen (UiB) aims to make research and science diplomacy a key part of Norway's contribution towards a sustainable ocean, one of the UN's 17 Sustainable Development Goals (SDGs) in Agenda 2030.

 In February 2018, UiB will host a national conference on the role of Norwegian universities in the implementation of the SDGs.

 Offering scientific advice to authorities

-“By creating this centre, UiB wants to contribute towards connecting Norwegian authorities directly with the research and knowledge that we can provide.
+“By creating the Ocean Sustainability Centre, UiB wants to contribute towards connecting Norwegian authorities directly with the research and knowledge that we can provide.
 Such collaboration will help Norway be a key international player on the SDGs,” says UiB's Rector Dag Rune Olsen.